collaborative-robotics/collaborative-robotics.github.io/surgical-robotics-challenge/challenge-2021.md

 04/26/2022: Changed time limit for Challenge 1 from 10 seconds to 60 seconds.

 05/20/2022: Added [evaluation script](https://github.com/collaborative-robotics/surgical_robotics_challenge/blob/master/scripts/surgical_robotics_challenge/evaluation/evaluation.py) to GitHub repository.
 This script will be used to evaluate entries submitted to each of the 3 challenges and is provided so that competitors can better test their algorithms prior to submission.
-Note that this is beta versions of the script and may be updated.
+Note that this is a beta version of the script and may be updated.
 See the [GitHub Discussions forum](https://github.com/collaborative-robotics/surgical_robotics_challenge/discussions/50) for more information.

 ## Timeline